Arthroscopic Subscapularis Repair

 Orlando Orthopaedic Center's Dr. Randy S. Schwartzberg, a board certified orthopaedic surgeon specializing in Sports Medicine, discusses anatomy and motoric function of rotator cuff, and problems connected with its tear.
 At the video of Arthroscopic Subscapularis Repair Surgery he describes visualized anatomical elements, used equipment and guide us through procedure step-by-step.
 ‘The rotator cuff consists of four small muscles and tendons that envelop the ball and socket of the shoulder joint.
 When torn they can be a source of pain and disfunction.
 The subscapularis is one of the four rotator cuff muscles and tendons.
 It resides in the frontal, anterior part of the shoulder.
 The subscapularis can be one of the more difficult rotator cuff tears to fix with the minimally invasive approach or an arthroscopic one.
 This video depicts arthroscopic subscapularis repair. ‘

-tags: Arthroscopic Subscapularis Repair rotator cuff sports medicine description of equipment step-by-step Minimaly Invasive Surgery tear
+tags: Arthroscopic Subscapularis Repair description of equipment Minimaly Invasive Surgery rotator cuff sports medicine step-by-step tear

 This user also sharing